frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 Now you can run `rake db:migrate`

 Earlier when you ran the two commands to install Devise into your rails application you created several files.
 One of those files was `config/initializers/devise.rb`.
-Head there so you can declare the authentication provider you’re using (Facebook) and declare your Facebook `APP_ID` and `APP_SECRET`.
-Include in `config/initializers/devise.rb`:
+Go to that file to declare the authentication provider you’re using (Facebook) and set your Facebook `APP_ID` and `APP_SECRET`:

 {% highlight ruby linenos %}
 config.omniauth :facebook, "APP_ID", "APP_SECRET"
 {% endhighlight %}

-To get an `APP_ID` and `APP_SECRET`  you’ll have to create an app at the Facebook Developers website https://developers.facebook.com/.
-If this is your first time creating a Facebook app then follow this guide: https://developers.facebook.com/docs/apps/register
+To get an `APP_ID` and `APP_SECRET`  you’ll have to create an app at the <a href="{{https://developers.facebook.com/}}">Facebook Developers website</a>.
+If this is your first time creating a Facebook app then follow this <a href="{{https://developers.facebook.com/docs/apps/register}}">guide</a> .

 In order for Devise to be aware that Omniauth exists in your application you’ll need to declare it.
 Go to your user model and input the following code: